jonhare/os-deep-learning-labs/part2/part2-tutorial.md

 > __Exercise:__ Have a play with the above code and explore the effect of patch size and the amount of training and validation data.

 ## Mapping the classifications
 Now we can make predictions for a tile it would be quite nice to make a modification so that we can try and reconstruct theme maps directly from the 3-band images.
 This is often called semantic segmentation.
-An easy approach that we can take is to take spatiatlly sequential patches, and reconstruct an "image" based on the class assignments.
+An easy approach that we can take is to take spatially sequential patches, and reconstruct an "image" based on the class assignments.
 This is effective, but highly computationally inefficient - better approaches are to convert the network to be fully convolutional (see e.g. https://devblogs.nvidia.com/parallelforall/image-segmentation-using-digits-5/#comment-1891), or to use a specialist type of network that actually outputs segmentation maps directly (usually these networks are based on layers of downsampling convolutions like we're using in our network, followed by layers of upsampling or deconvolution which aim to increase the spatial resolution back up to the size of the input).

 For now, let's implement the naive approach by building a theme map for some test data.
 We'll keep the same code as above, but modify the parts involving the test data as follows: